Releases @ TCC

 "We are proud to observe Veterans Day and honor our military and their families," said TCC President Edna Baehre-Kolovani.
 "And we are pleased to provide active duty military service members, veterans and their families a dedicated resource to serve all of their education needs."

 The CMVE will include expanded, dedicated staff and advisors specializing in the unique needs of military-related students on TCC's campuses and around the globe.
-Staff members are trained to help students with admissions needs and financial concerns, and develop a roadmap for academic success and workforce development.
+Staff members are trained to help students with admissions needs and financial concerns, and develop a roadmap for academic success and Workforce Solutions.
 The Center also provides counselors skilled in non-academic issues of concern to veterans and even a special lounge for military-related students.

 "Using research into what works in a college environment, TCC has made a significant investment into the success of military-related students," said Bruce Brunson, executive director of the Center for Military and Veterans Education.
 "Our goals are to significantly increase student retention, success, employability and future economic security for service members, including active duty, reserve and National Guard members, as well as veterans and their families.
 The CMVE will be an outstanding model for student success among colleges and universities across the nation."